-Emergency Assistance -- Through the Emergency Assistance (EA) program, a variety of special payments can be authorized for families facing a particular emergency such as homelessness.
-In FY92, EA benefits available to AFDC families included payments for rent, mortgage, and utility arrearages to help families stay in their existing housing, as well as assistance to families who had suffered a disaster, such as a fire or flood.
-In addition, the Emergency Assistance program provides temporary emergency shelter to families who have become homeless.
+■ Emergency Assistance -- Through the Emergency Assistance (EA) program, a variety of special payments can be authorized for families facing a particular emergency such as homelessness.
+In FY93, EA benefits available to AFDC families include payments for rent, mortgage, and utility arrearages to help families stay in their existing housing, and temporary emergency shelter to families who have become homeless.
+In addition, the Governor has filed a supplemental appropriation to restore disaster assistance for families who have suffered a fire, flood or other disaster.